March 18, 2026

 Pillar 3: Proof (10 Ideas)

 Proof posts demonstrate that your services work, using specific results, client stories, and documented outcomes.
 These are the posts that drive the highest client inquiry rates.
+Proof content is the bridge between "this person seems smart" and "this person can actually deliver results for someone like me."
 Use the social proof post templates from our LinkedIn Social Proof Posts guide to develop specific posts for each of these ideas.
+For a deeper dive into structuring case studies that close deals, see our case study formula guide.

 Idea 21: A before-and-after workflow story from a client in your primary target vertical, with specific hours and costs.